JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/README.md

 ## Key properties of the semantics of OML in [OWL2-DL]+[SWRL].

-The semantics of an OML Context is defined by its mapping to a corresponding [OWL2-DL Ontology] with [SWRL] rules.
+The semantics of an OML Module is defined by its mapping to a corresponding [OWL2-DL Ontology] with [SWRL] rules.
 OML is designed to provide support for modular and collaborative practices of domain-specific Model-Based Systems Engineering with an emphasis on precision and rigor thanks to the following key features of OML:

 - Mapping to [OWL2-DL Ontologies] {semantic-mapping}

-  For collaborative modeling, every OML Context model that maps to a well-formed [OWL2-DL Ontology] with [SWRL] rules has a unique in the OML tabular interchange representation.
-Differences in the OML tabular interchange representation (e.g., with `git diff`) are isomorphic to differences in the structure of corresponding OML Contexts.
+  For collaborative modeling, every OML Module model that maps to a well-formed [OWL2-DL Ontology] with [SWRL] rules has a unique in the OML tabular interchange representation.
+Differences in the OML tabular interchange representation (e.g., with `git diff`) are isomorphic to differences in the structure of corresponding OML Modules.

 - Rigorous authoring of domain-specific vocabularies {rigorous-authoring}